-New Zealand includes an uncertainty analysis of the aggregated figures applying approach 1 from the 2006 IPCC Guidelines (IPCC, 2006b).
+New Zealand includes an uncertainty analysis of the aggregated figures applying Approach 1 from the 2006 IPCC Guidelines (IPCC, 2006b).

 Uncertainties in the categories are combined to provide uncertainty estimates for all emissions for the latest reporting year and the base year, and the uncertainty in the trend over time.
-Annex 2 sets out uncertainties for net emissions, where removals under LULUCF categories are included (table A2.1.1), and gross emissions excluding LULUCF (table A2.1.2).
+Annex 2 sets out detailed uncertainties for net emissions, where removals under LULUCF categories are included (table A2.1.1), and gross emissions excluding LULUCF (table A2.1.2).

-In most instances, the uncertainty values are determined by analysis of emission factors or activity data using expert judgement from sectoral or industry experts, or by referring to uncertainty ranges provided in the 2006 IPCC Guidelines (IPCC, 2006b).
-Uncertainties for the source categories were originally determined at the lowest level where information and data were available.
-The uncertainty estimates within each sector were made by the personnel at the agencies responsible for the sector, which is a part of New Zealand's national system arrangements.
+In most instances, the uncertainty values are determined when country-specific emission factors are developed or activity data obtained, using expert judgement from sectoral or industry experts, or by referring to uncertainty ranges provided in the 2006 IPCC Guidelines (IPCC, 2006b).
+Uncertainties for the source categories are originally determined at the lowest level where information and data are available.

-The low-level uncertainties have then been aggregated to various extents by the sector compiling agencies as far as the second-level category for each of CO_2 , CH_4 , N_2O and SF_6 separately and for HFCs and PFCs as groups.
-These data at the aggregated category level have been submitted to the National Inventory Compiler for performing overall uncertainty calculations for level and trend uncertainties for gross and net emissions (excluding and including LULUCF).
+The low-level uncertainties are then aggregated to various extents by individual sector leads as far as the second-level category for each of CO2, CH4, N2O and SF6 separately and for HFCs and PFCs as groups.
+These category-level aggregated data are submitted to the inventory compilation team for performing overall uncertainty calculations for level and trend uncertainties for gross and net emissions.

-In most cases, to aggregate uncertainties from subcategories, sectoral compilers used the approach 1 recommended in the 2006 IPCC Guidelines (IPCC, 2006b, equation 3.2, page 3.28).
+In most cases, to aggregate uncertainties from subcategories, sectoral compilers use Approach 1 (IPCC, 2006b, equation 3.2, page 3.28).